Updated March 2026 · Verified against Employment and Social Development Canada (ESDC) guidelines

 70%

-Worker Retention Grant for Work-Sharing Employers provides up to Weekly per-worker income top-up (boosts replacement from 55% to ~70%) + training subsidies federal grant (launched February 2026) providing weekly per-worker income top-ups that boost wage replacement from 55% to approximately 70% for employers with approved Work-Sharing agreements.
+Worker Retention Grant for Work-Sharing Employers provides up to Weekly per-worker income top-up (boosts replacement from 55% to ~70%) + training subsidies.
+New federal grant (launched February 2026) providing weekly per-worker income top-ups that boost wage replacement from 55% to approximately 70% for employers with approved Work-Sharing agreements.
 Applications are accepted Until March 31, 2027.
 (As of March 2026, verified against Employment and Social Development Canada (ESDC) program guidelines)

 Eligibility & Details